karellat/HealthKitExtensions/README.md

 # HealthKitExtensions
-Extensions for apple HealthKit compatible for Swift 4
+String extensions for apple HealthKit compatible for Swift 4